 Copyright 2007 by Field Outdoor Spaces

-• Remove any traces of winter
+- Remove any traces of winter

-Put away snow shovels, and those bags of salt or sand.
+Put away snow shovels, and those bags of salt or sand. - Remove winter greenery displays.

-Replace pots, baskets, and window box arrangements with spring bloomers.
+Replace pots, baskets, and window box arrangements with spring bloomers. - Bring the seating out of storage.

-Bring out those benches or chairs you had by the front door or the chairs and side tables you had on the front porch.
+Bring out those benches or chairs you had by the front door or the chairs and side tables you had on the front porch. - Add some spring bulbs around the mailbox or light posts.

-Buy some vines that are already growing and train them around the mailbox or light post.
+Buy some vines that are already growing and train them around the mailbox or light post. - Spruce up any wood items that faded with the harsh winter weather.
+Fences, shutters, and other wood items may have lost some paint or acquired some stains.

-• Adding plants and greenery around mailboxes or lamp posts really dresses them up.
+Adding plants and greenery around mailboxes or lamp posts really dresses them up.

 Copyright 2007 by Field Outdoor Spaces

-• The whites and greens look great together, along with some pops of red and yellow.
+The whites and greens look great together, along with some pops of red and yellow.

 Copyright 2007 by Field Outdoor Spaces